jinjagit/JupyterNotebooks/README.md

 Learning to use Jupyter notebooks:

-Current level of abiliy: Noob copy/paste exploration, with background of a bit of coding / environment setup experience
+Current level of ability: Noob copy/paste exploration, with background of a bit of coding / environment setup experience